chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/operators-and-expressions/lambda-expressions.md

 }
 ```

-# 2 Forms of Lambda Expressions
+# 2 forms of lambda expressions
 Expression Lambdas take this form:
 ```cs
 (input-parameters) => expression with return-value